TAPInspector: Safety and Liveness Verification of Concurrent Trigger-Action IoT Systems: TAPInspector

-i.e., a predicate $\texttt{P}_j$ of $r_j$ depends on an assignment $\texttt{Assign}_i$ in $r_i$.
+\textit{i.e.}, a predicate $\texttt{P}_j$ of $r_j$ depends on an assignment $\texttt{Assign}_i$ in $r_i$.
 Given a dependency $d$, TAPInspector inserts it into the FSM.
-For a channel-based dependency $d^{c}$, TAPInspector first adds the channel attribute $\mathbb{A}^c$ as a variable in the FSM, and then traverses all transitions in $\Sigma$: If a transition $r$ has an action $a$ that can change $\mathbb{A}^c$ (i.e., $r.a\rightarrow \mathbb{A}^c$) and $\mathbb{A}^c$ is a tardy attribute, $\mathbb{A}^c$ should be changed within several steps, rather than in one step.
-Thus, TAPInspector adds a new rule $r.a \overset{l^c}{\mapsto} a^c$, in which we use $r.a$ to represent a trigger when $r.a$ is executed, set a latency $l^c$ defined by $d^c$, and an action $a^c$ to change $\mathbb{A}^c$; If $\mathbb{A}^c$ is an immediate attribute, we directly add the action $a^c$ into the action set of $r$; If the trigger or condition of $r$ depends on $\mathbb{A}^c$, we build a rule dependency to those having actions on $\mathbb{A}^c$.
-For a connection $d^{co}$, since we did not check how different platforms handle the situation that a device is offline, we propose two settings: the platform (1) disables rules associated with offline devices; or (2) uses sensing data from their last measurement.
-If there is a transition $r$ having a subject connected to $\mathbb{S}_p^{co}$ of $d^{co}$: for setting (1), TAPInspector inserts a constraint $\mathbb{S}_p^{co}=on$ (i.e., $\mathbb{S}_p^{co}$ is in the state of \texttt{on}) into condition set of $r$; for setting (2), TAPInspector inserts this constraint into the transition of obtaining sensing data.
+For a channel-based dependency $d^{c}$, TAPInspector first adds the channel attribute $\texttt{a}^c$ as a variable in the FSM, and then traverses all transitions in $\Sigma$: If a transition $r$ has an action $a$ that can change $\texttt{a}^c$ (\textit{i.e.}, $r.a\rightarrow \texttt{a}^c$) and $\texttt{a}^c$ is a tardy attribute, $\texttt{a}^c$ should be changed within several steps, rather than in one step.
+Hence, TAPInspector adds a new rule $r.a \overset{l^c}{\mapsto} a^c$, in which we use $r.a$ to represent a trigger when $r.a$ is executed, set a latency $l^c$ defined by $d^c$, and an action $a^c$ to change $\texttt{a}^c$; If $\texttt{a}^c$ is an immediate attribute, we directly add the action $a^c$ into the action set of $r$; If the trigger or condition of $r$ depends on $\texttt{a}^c$, we build a rule dependency to those having actions on $\texttt{a}^c$.
+For a connection $d^{co}$, TAPInspector follows these two setting (discussed in the end of $\S$\ref{sec:vuluerability}) to insert the dependency.
+That is if there is a transition $r$ having a subject connected to $\texttt{s}_p^{co}$ of $d^{co}$: for setting (1), TAPInspector inserts a constraint $\texttt{s}_p^{co}=\texttt{on}$ (\textit{i.e.}, $\texttt{s}_p^{co}$ is in the state of \texttt{on}) into condition set of $r$; for setting (2), TAPInspector inserts this constraint into the transition of obtaining sensing data.